Supporting MCMS – FAQs

 Why not just raise tuition?

-As is the case with most independent schools, tuition does not cover the total cost of educating each student.
-Contributions to the Annual Fund make up the difference needed to cover the actual cost of operating the school.
 The Annual Fund helps further our goal of providing an exceptional Montessori education to many in the greater community.

 MCMS strives to keep tuition as affordable as possible.
 We have always valued a school community that reflects a wide diversity of racial, cultural and socio-economic backgrounds.
 Tuition is not tax deductible, but your gift to the Annual Fund is to the fullest extent of the law.